 Cancer Council 13 11 20 can help you connect with other people who have had cancer, and provide you with information about the emotional and practical aspects of living well after cancer.

-After treatment, you will need check-ups every 3–12 months for several years to confirm that the cancer hasn’t come back and to help you manage any treatment side effects.
-You will have a physical examination, and may have further imaging scans.
+After treatment, you will need regular check-ups for several years to confirm that the cancer hasn’t come back and to help you manage any treatment side effects.

 View the Cancer Council NSW editorial policy.